 FIRST ROUGH SETUP

 The NES-PC is nothing more than a NES converted into a PC.
-It was a time consuming but fun to do project.
+It was a time consuming but fun project.

 Where to start